minershive/hiveos-asic/README.md

 #### Bulk installation

-You can install Hive Client on all the ASICs you have on your local network.
+You can install Hive OS Client on all the ASICs you have on your local network.
 Or you can install firmware on Antminer S9, S9i, S9j.
-For this you need to have a running Linux box (like Hive OS on the GPU rig) or Antminer ASIC with Hive Client.
+For this you need to have a running Linux box (like Hive OS on the GPU rig) or Antminer ASIC with Hive OS Client.
 You could do it with just three commands.

-1. **Skip this step if you're on the ASIC with Hive Client.** Install *sshpass* and *curl*:\
+1. **Skip this step if you're on the ASIC with Hive OS Client.** Install *sshpass* and *curl*:\
 ```apt-get install -y sshpass curl```
 1. Download script:\
 ```cd /tmp && curl -L --insecure -s -O https://raw.githubusercontent.com/minershive/hiveos-asic/master/hive/hive-asic-net-installer/download.sh && sh download.sh```